-I recently tried these tasty pistachio cranberry Munch things and thought they were pretty good… but at about $4/100g and with ingredients sourced from all over the world, I wondered if I could recreate these at home, with products from my local co-op.
+I recently tried a tasty commercial snack called Pistachio Cranberry Munch and thought they were pretty good… but at about $4/100g and with ingredients sourced from all over the world, I wondered if I could recreate these at home, with products from my local co-op.
 Turns out… I could!

 It took a bit of experimentation, but by making some educated guesses based on their ingredients list (plus adding cacao nibs!), I’m pretty stoked with the result.
 Oh… and BTW, it’s an accidentally vegan hiking snack!

 - 1/2 cup pistachios (shelled)

 - 1/4 cup dried cranberries